JuanIzquierdoDomenech/AnalogRead_PrecisionRadio/README.md

 *e.g.*
 `pip install -r requirements.txt`

-4. There are 2 notebooks, one for image augmentation and another for the training process
+4. There are 2 notebooks (main.ipynb, augment/augment.ipynb), one for the training process and the other one for the image augmentation process

 The augmentation is done by using the [Augmentor](https://github.com/mdbloice/Augmentor) package The regression process is based on the [Clock-Reader](https://github.com/shivaverma/Clock-Reader) repository